-The SELECT model considers the effectiveness of septic systems based on the soil type (different types of soils would have different rates of wastewater absorption), by accounting for the age of the system and by estimating a failure rate.
-The soils in the watershed have a poor absorptive capacity and are 98% homogeneous throughout the watershed.
-The soils are particularly poor for septic systems because their poor absorption means that the effluent from the septic tank cannot be treated by the soil microorganisms.
-The effluent may contaminate the groundwater or back up on the soil and be washed into the bayou with stormwater runoff.
-The age of the systems was estimated in clusters by the workgroup, based on their extensive local knowledge.
+The SELECT model considers the effectiveness of septic systems based on soil type (different types of soils have different rates of wastewater absorption), by the age of the system and by estimating a failure rate.
+Soils in the watershed have a poor absorptive capacity and are 98% homogeneous throughout.
+The soils are particularly ill-suited for septic systems because of poor absorption which means effluent from the septic tank cannot be treated by soil microorganisms.
+Effluent may contaminate groundwater or pool on the surface and be washed into the bayou via stormwater runoff.
+Septic system age was estimated by the workgroup, based on their extensive local knowledge.

-The primary subwatershed that displays a high bacteria loading potential from septic systems aligns with the subwatersheds where septic systems are concentrated (Figure 5-22 Septic SELECT results).
-In these areas, there are simply more septic systems that are older and have higher failure rates that allow more bacteria to be leached from the systems.
-However, it is not a guarantee that these nonpoint source contributions reach the stream.
+The primary subwatersheds that display high bacteria loading potential from septic systems align with subwatersheds where septic systems are concentrated (Figure 5-22 Septic SELECT results).
+In these areas, there are more septic systems that are older and have higher failure rates which leach more bacteria.
+However, it is not guaranteed that these nonpoint source contributions reach the bayous.